mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 #### Empirical Bayes Overview

 As introduced last week, Bayesian thinking is a mathematical operationalization of a relatively intuitive process we all engage in: we often have **prior information** or **prior beliefs** about what effect size or risk or rate is plausible, informed by our experiences and the literature and evidence to date.
-We look at the result from our analysis, and we internally (often sub-consciously) combine those pieces (the *prior* and the *data*) to develop a new, updated belief, or *posterior belief*.
+We look at the result from our analysis (e.g. the *data* or *likelihood*), and we internally (often sub-consciously) combine those pieces (the *prior* and the *data*) to develop a new, updated belief, or *posterior belief*.

 The Bayesian process is a framework for moving this implicit cognitive process out into the open, by stating mathematically what our prior belief is, and therefore how we arrived at a new updated, posterior, belief.

 Empirical Bayes disease rate smoothing is a process by which we take a set of regions, and consider each of them as *data*, with the question, '*What is the truest underlying rate of disease in this place?*'  We compare these observed data with some *prior belief* or expectation of what the rate could plausibly be (not specifically, but approximately or within a range).

-Where we get the prior is important and potentially impactful; last week for *aspatial Empirical Bayes* smoothing we used the overall average rate for the entire study period as the *prior*.
-In other words, we sum all of the cases across regions, and all of the population at risk across region, to calculate a single reference rate, and the variance around that expectation.
+Where we get the prior is important and potentially impactful; last week for *aspatial Empirical Bayes* smoothing we used the overall average rate for the entire study region (e.g. state of Georgia) as the *prior*.
+In other words, we sum all of the cases across spatial units (e.g. counties), and all of the population at risk across those units, to calculate a *single reference rate*, and the variance around that expectation.

 This reference rate (the *prior*) was then combined with the observed data in a weighted fashion where the prior is weighted higher in small-population regions, and the data is weighted higher in large-population regions.
 The result of this weighted calculation is a *posterior* or *smoothed* estimate of the rate.

 Last week we calculated the aspatial Empirical Bayes estimate of very low birthweight.
-The prior information for this estimation comes from the size of each counties `expected` count.
+The prior information for this estimation comes from the size of each county's `expected` count.
 Specifically a mean, $\mu$, and variance, $\sigma^2$ are estimated from all $n=159$ counties `expected` count, and this single, global, overall prior was used for the strategy used last week.

 ```r